espressif/arduino-esp32/libraries/SD_MMC/README.md

 ### Pin assignments for ESP32-S3

 On ESP32-S3, SDMMC peripheral is connected to GPIO pins using GPIO matrix.
 This allows arbitrary GPIOs to be used to connect an SD card or MMC.
-The GPIOs can be configured based on
+The GPIOs can be configured with the following commands:
 ```
   setPins(int clk, int cmd, int d0))
   setPins(int clk, int cmd, int d0, int d1, int d2, int d3))